-How much does a math tutor cost?Get a free quote now
+How much does a maths tutor cost?Get a free quote now

 Post to find a price.
 It's free and only takes a minute.

-Here are six factors that affect math tutor rates:
+Here are six factors that affect maths tutor prices:

 1. Tutorial length

-In most cases, math tutors charge an hourly rate.
+In most cases, maths tutors charge an hourly rate.
 This means you'll pay more for a longer session.
-Math tutors also offer 30-minute sessions, which are ideal for younger students.
-These half-hour sessions mean lower elementary math tutor rates.
+Though maths tutors also offer 30-minute sessions, which are ideal for younger students.

 2. Tutorial frequency